UN-OCHA/rwint-deprecated-rw-drc/README.md

 The tables will only populate if the data layers are appropriately filled out in `layers.js` with a corresponding valid JSON in `data/JSON` for each layer.
 If even one of these JSONs is missing or invalid, the whole table will break, even though the map still loads any layers.

 The other option is to manually create JSONs for each month for 2012, by copying and pasting the format for each type (lra, idp, sec, ret) into a new file, and changing the values.
 For example, you can create a new file in the data/json directory called idp-jan-12.json, and fill it with new values, so long as this matches the same format set up in the 2011 JSONs.

+##Updating the world map baselayer

+The world map is originally set with a baselayer ([releifweb.africa](https://tiles.mapbox.com/reliefweb/map/africa)) and a borders layer ([reliefweb.drc-borders](https://tiles.mapbox.com/reliefweb/map/drc-borders)).
+These can both be easily changed in the [site.js](https://github.com/RWMaps/rw-drc/blob/gh-pages/_includes/js/site.js#L26) file

+Note that the two layers are separated by a comma, if you upload one baselayer that includes both the base map and borders, you will only need one map layer with no ending commas.

+Use the MapBox [create a map](http://mapbox.com/help/#creating_a_new_map) feature to create a custom world base map that can have terrain, labels turned on or off, and any color for the ocean and land.